Put together an easy and inexpensive crocus planter for late winter or early spring using bulbs from the grocery store.

 Although I’ve forced bulbs in the past, for this project I kept it simple and picked up inexpensive pots of crocus flowers at the grocery store.
 You could use tulips, hyacinths or any other bulb you’d like.
 Select bulbs that are just beginning to bloom so they’ll last longer.

-When transferring the plants to your container, you may need to gently pull the roots apart (mine were root bound).
-Make sure the potting mix covers all around and doesn’t surpass the existing top layer.
+- When transferring the plants to your container, you may need to gently pull the roots apart (mine were root bound).
+If they’re crowded, add a bit more space between when placing in your pot.

 Enjoy your day!